luciano-sabenca/MC855_spark_experiments/README.md

 $SPARK_HOME/bin/spark-submit --class $CALCULATION_APPROACH --master local[4] build/lib/spark_experiments.jar
 ```

-where $CALCULATION_APPROACH shoudl be one of the following strings: "trabalho2.BruteForceIPLocalization" or "IPLocalizationOptimized".
+where `$CALCULATION_APPROACH` should be one of the following strings: "trabalho2.BruteForceIPLocalization" or "IPLocalizationOptimized".
 This command should run under the project root directory, so resource can be reached.
-Another possible approach is to create directory structure `src/main/resources/` with this exact name, and put the file resource inside it.
+Another possible approach is to use command line arguments (check code for details).

 ## Running with Apache Spark - cluster machine mode
 TODO